1rn19cs003/FullStackAssignment/README.md

 ## `*************************************************************`

-## In order to create your own web server:
+## In order to create your own web server using Node.js:

-## Navigate the cursor to the file I will create the project in the terminal and I am creating the package.json file with the following command:
+## To initialize a new node project
 ```
 npm init --y
 ```